ESm1th/flickr-collage/README.md

 # flickr_collage
 Fetch images from flickr API and create collage.

+To run this app you should use `python >= 3.7`, because some features of `asyncio` that used in this project appeared in `python 3.7`, therefor app can not work on other `python` versions.

 ### How to start
 Create `Flickr` app and obtain `API key` [link](https://www.flickr.com/services/apps/create/apply/)